How to Report a Driver With No Insurance

-Yes, if someone doesn’t have car insurance and they cause an accident, they can be sued for damages.
+What happens if someone doesn’t have car insurance?
+If someone doesn’t have car insurance and they cause an accident, they can be sued for damages.
 In a no-fault state, you can sue for damages above and beyond what your insurance policy covers.

 Is it worth it to report a motorist without car insurance?

-It is indeed frustrating for those who pay their car insurance premiums regularly to hear that in some states over 25% of the motorists are uninsured.
+It is indeed frustrating for those who pay their car insurance premiums regularly to hear that in some states over 25 percent of the motorists are uninsured.
 So you may wonder if reporting this to the authorities is really going to make a difference.

 By law, in many states, once the insurance provider sees that a driver has not renewed his insurance, he needs to inform the state of this.